Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Hub_ESP32/readme.md

 - azure-iot-hub
 ---

+> ## Before you proceed
+>
+>_This sample is based on the Azure IoT SDK for C, uses a bare metal (no RTOS) approach and has support for Arduino IDE._
+>
+>_There is a different sample for the ESP32 with the Azure IoT middleware for FreeRTOS (requires FreeRTOS to work)._
+>
+> _If this is what you’re looking for please visit  [this GitHub repo](https://github.com/Azure-Samples/iot-middleware-freertos-samples/blob/main/README.md)_.

 # How to Setup and Run Azure SDK for Embedded C IoT Hub Client on Espressif ESP32

   - [How to Setup and Run Azure SDK for Embedded C IoT Hub Client on Espressif ESP32](#how-to-setup-and-run-azure-sdk-for-embedded-c-iot-hub-client-on-espressif-esp32)